Rikuklane/D4-Electricity-Prices/README.md

 # D4-Electricity-Prices
-## Introduction to data science subject mandatory project
+## Project Description
+This project is made for the "Introduction to Data Science" subject as a mandatory project to finish the class successfully.

 ### Team members
  - Richard Kuklane